Ifield SurgeryLady Margaret RoadIfieldCrawleyWest Sussex, RH11 0BFTel: 01293 510 900

 The midwife is qualified to give advice and look after you during pregnancy, labour and after the birth (for 10 days).
 You will see the midwife for a booking appointment at Crawley Hospital (ring (01293) 600338 to book appointment), where your health and pregnancy will be discussed and a risk assessment completed.
 Follow-up care will be arranged at the surgery or at a consultant clinic at Crawley if you are high risk.

-The midwife runs an antenatal clinic at the surgery (Ifield Drive - Thursday pm or Crow Place - Monday pm).
+The midwife runs an antenatal clinic at the surgery on Monday afternoons and Thursday mornings.
 You need to ring the surgery to make appointments.

 The midwife will arrange and take antenatal classes to prepare you for the birth and afterwards.
 She can be contacted between 8.30 - 9.30am by ringing Crawley Hospital on (01293) 600300, ext.
 3631, or leave a non-urgent answer phone message after 9.30am.